bhilv/SecPol2025/README.md

 3. The files outside of the "chapters" folder are so that you can compile your edited version correctly, please don't change them as this can lead to compilation issues on my end when all the chapter documents have been submitted.
 4. When completed, please submit the finished & formatted chapter (only the chapter) into the "Completed Chapters Here" directory.

-*Tip*: If you want to see what the formatting currently looks like, download the latest .pdf file from the ~/SecPol2025 directory.
+*Tip*: If you want to see what the formatting currently looks like, download the files from the latest release.

 # Getting started with LaTeX
 There are many youtube guides to help you learn the basics of LaTeX and overleaf.